 To learn more about online safety, we have other information that might be useful

-We have a few more blog posts that you might find interesting:
+We have a few more security and blog posts that you might find interesting:

 Beside the above posts (that you should definitely check out!), the U.S. Federal Trade Commission has some useful information on passwords and password breaches; you should see what it has to offer.